PromiseXuan/gitskills/README.md

 Cerewasrfajhsdfjfkh
 # gitskills
-Create a new branch is quick
+Create a new branch is quick AND simple.